 One Phone Call Changes Everything.

 Disagreements and heated arguments happen.
 Even couples in healthy relationships can get into a fight and make mistakes such as tossing a phone across the room or slamming doors.
 Unfortunately, police are often called to remedy domestic disputes while tempers are still flaring and thoughts of revenge are simmering.
 It is not uncommon for accusers to change their statements or no longer wish to pursue charges once cooler heads have prevailed.
 Unfortunately, at that point, it is no longer up to the accuser; the prosecutor will be the one making decisions about whether to pursue misdemeanor domestic violence charges that can change your life forever.
 Be proactive and contact the Premier Domestic Violence Law group.
-Former DV prosecutor forged his approach by experience.

 Tell Us Your Side Of The Story